Enid Browne, Countess of Kenmare: Early life

-She was born Enid Maude Lindeman on 8 January 1892 Sydney in New South Wales, Australia and grew up in Strathfield.
+She was born Enid Maude Lindeman on 8 January 1892 Sydney, Australia, and grew up in Strathfield.
 She was the daughter of Charles Frederick Lindeman and Florence Edith Chapman (1865–1956).
-Her paternal grandfather was Australian winemaker, Dr. Henry John Lindeman, founder of the Hunter Valley vineyard Cawarra.
+Her paternal grandfather was Australian winemaker, Dr. Henry John Lindeman, founder of the wine company Lindeman's in the Hunter Valley wine region.

 Personal life

 Throughout her lifetime, Enid was married, and widowed, four times.
 Her first husband was a Canadian-American heir and her last three husbands were all members of the British aristocracy, the last two holding peerages.